 - Personal items/boat content coverage.
 This optional coverage will pay for personal belongings or equipment in case anything gets broken or goes overboard.

 Don’t be afraid to shop around, just like you would with auto insurance.
 Call multiple insurers and get quotes.
-Ask plenty of questions, including if any types of accident are specifically excluded from coverage.
+Ask plenty of questions, including if any types of accidents are specifically excluded from coverage.

 You may also contact your auto insurer and see if they offer boating insurance, as you might be able to get a discount for having multiple policies.
 Boating insurance is almost always significantly cheaper than automobile insurance, so it doesn’t make any sense not to carry the best policy that you can afford to protect yourself.

 Safety Prevents Boating Accidents in South Carolina

-With your new insurance policy in hand, you may rest a little bit easier knowing that you’re financially protected when you’re out on the water having a good time.
+With your new insurance policy in hand, you may rest a little bit easier knowing that you’re financially protected when you’re out on the water and having a good time.
 But don’t let your guard down!
 Insurance can protect your pocketbook, but it cannot protect your life or the lives of your loved ones.
 And take special care in high-tourism areas in and around Myrtle Beach, as inexperienced boaters may be intoxicated or not understand the “rules of the water.”

 Get Legal Help After a Boating Accident

-If someone is hurt in a boating accident, your first priority is always safety and medical attention.
+If someone is hurt in a boating accident, your first priority is always the safety and medical attention.
 After everyone's injuries are addressed, the next step is often getting answers to legal questions.
 Whether or not you have insurance, a personal injury attorney can help make sure that you don’t say or sign anything that hurts your chances of recovering fair compensation for medical bills, rehabilitation costs, lost wages, and all the other harm caused at the hands of a negligent boat operator.